Edfred1/Contextual-Music-Crafter/README.md

 - **Iterative variation cycles on your own material**
   - Load the artifact produced by the analyzer in the song engine and do short optimize → listen → tweak rounds.
-  - Keep changes small per round to maintain “family resemblance” while discovering related variations.
+  - Keep changes small per round to maintain "family resemblance" while discovering related variations.
 See also [Advanced usage and notes](#advanced-usage-and-notes) for model/cost tips.

+- **Generate track variations with AI**
+  - Use the [Melody Variation Generator](#melody-variation-generator-optional) to create multiple creative variations of any track from your MIDI or Final JSON.
+  - Select specific parts to vary, let AI suggest variation types (syncopation, octaves, fills, etc.), and export original + variations in one MIDI file.
+  - Perfect for exploring different takes on a melody, bassline, or drum pattern while maintaining musical coherence.

 - **AI reinterpretation from analyzer summaries**
   - Analyze your multi‑track MIDI to produce compact section/track descriptions.